Sustainable Travel: Make your adventures low in emissions and waste-free

 There is nothing like discovering new places and getting to know new cultures!

 However, did you know that travel is one of the main polluters of our planet?
 A shocking 75% of tourism’s greenhouse gas emissions come from aviation, but the problem does not end there.
-The tourism industry is also connected to large amounts of waste, promotion of thoughtless purchases, and ethical issues such as low wages.
+The tourism industry is also connected to large amounts of waste, the promotion of thoughtless purchases, and ethical issues such as low wages.
+The National Geographic even think the tourism industry may be destroying the world.
 Take, for example, cruise ships: they triple a passenger’s carbon footprint, often dump sewage or trash into the ocean, and pay their workers very low wages.

 So if you are an avid traveler, but you are concerned about the environmental impact of your adventures, what do you do?